-Cut each apple in half then slice each end off the apple (the stem and butt).
-Slice the remaining apple into approximately 3/8″ thick slices, making the slices as even as you can.
+Cut each apple in half then slice each end of the apple (the stem and butt).
+Slice the remaining apple into approximately ⅜” thick slices, making the slices as evenly as possible.
 Use a mandolin if you have one.
 (Do not slice too thin or the apple will stick to the dehydrator.)

 Repeat for the remaining apples.
 Place cut apples into the lemon water, stirring so each apple is coated with the water.
 Let soak for 8-12 minutes, stirring occasionally (this step is optional).

 Preheat the oven to 200F.
 Line a baking sheet (or multiple large baking sheets) with parchment paper and place the apple slices in a single layer, without overcrowding them.

 Bake the slices for 1 hour to 1 ½ hours.
 At the halfway mark, check the apples to ensure they’re cooking evenly, and rotate the baking sheet if necessary.
 Also, flip the apples over at this point.